jglick/gke-exec-credential/README.md

 # gke-exec-credential

-A helper program allowing the `ExecCredential` system to be used authenticate to Google Kubernetes Engine.
+A helper program allowing the `ExecCredential` system to be used to authenticate to Google Kubernetes Engine.

 Traditionally, following instructions
 [here](https://cloud.google.com/kubernetes-engine/docs/tutorials/authenticating-to-cloud-platform#create_a_container_cluster)